cprerovsky/kettlebell-emom-website/privacy.md

 ### a) Current data collection
 - **No personal accounts**: We do not currently collect names, email addresses, or login details.
 - **No remote workout storage**: Workout data is not transmitted or stored on our servers.
+- **On-device storage (Capacitor Preferences)**: We store the following information locally on your device to operate the App:
+	- The number of free workouts used (to determine when the paywall applies).
+	- Workout configuration preferences such as selected muscle groups, number of rounds, and number of exercises.
+	This data does not leave your device and is under your control.
+Clearing app data or reinstalling the App may reset this information.

 ### b) Planned features (future updates)
 To improve the Service, we may add:
 - **Local workout storage**: Workout history saved only on your device.
 - **Analytics**: Anonymous usage statistics (e.g. workouts generated, workout completion rates, session lengths).
 - **Cookies on the website**: For analytics only (with user consent).
-- **Payment data**: If we add a subscription or paywall, this will be processed via a trusted third-party payment provider (e.g. Stripe).
+- **Payment data**: If we add or expand subscriptions or a paywall, payments will be processed via platform providers (e.g. Apple App Store / Google Play) or a trusted third-party payment provider (e.g. Stripe).
+We do not receive your full payment details.

 We will update this Privacy Policy before introducing these features.